SrideviGDev/dynamic-form/README.md

 ## Cross-Field Manipulations

 Certain fields in the form may depend on the values of other fields.
-For example, the ageRange field’s options may change based on the selected ageGroup.
+-Here, the ageRange field’s options may change based on the selected ageGroup.
 This logic is handled dynamically by subscribing to changes in the dependent fields and updating the options or values of related fields.

-The duration field can be dynamically calculated based on the startDate and endDate fields.
+-The duration field can be dynamically calculated based on the startDate and endDate fields.
 This requires updating the duration field whenever either date changes.